-When we face life’s challenges – some seemingly impossible to overcome – it’s how we handle those and proceed through life that’s telling to others.
-That’s when the values we live by—or don’t have at all—are revealed.
-It’s our values or our fundamental belief system that shapes our behavior in life.
-I thought it might be fun to look at a couple of those, especially those that are often confused.
+When we face life’s challenges, sometimes some seemingly impossible to overcome, it’s how we handle those and proceed through life that tells our story.
+That’s when the values we live by—or don’t possess at all—are revealed.
+It’s our values and fundamental belief system that shapes our eventual behavior.
+So, I thought it might be fun to clarify a couple of those descriptors which are often inverted or confused.

 When a person is tough, it can be easy for them to push their way through life, bully to the front of the line, be stubborn enough to never give in and resist backing down from a challenge or fight.
 Toughness is recognizable and can also be described as having thick skin, being able to handle anything and being physically capable.
-Tough as a characteristic seems pretty superficial.
+Tough, as a characteristic seems pretty superficial.
 A person doesn’t have to have a lot of depth to be tough.

 Being strong, however is quite different.
 Strength is in one’s character and at the core, it means you are a survivor.
 The perfect illustration of such a person is the mother in the movie Saving Private Ryan.
 If you remember, there was a frail, sweet older woman, who sent her four sons off to war, only to find that eventually just one son remained alive.
 Each time she received the news of another son’s death in battle, she had the strength to wake up the next morning and continue with life.
 This woman was not tough; she was incredibly strong.

 Another pair of words that are often confused but which describe a person’s core are the words courageous and gutsy.
 The difference is best illustrated by this story.